2 Days in El Calafate Itinerary

 We saw icebergs and even fished some pieces out of the water to eat, we went on a guided hike through Puesto de Las Vacas, but we mostly spent the day out on the deck giddy with excitement each time we approached a new glacier.
 It was an epic day to say the least!

 This tour was our big splurge in El Calafate.
 We booked through MarPatag after visiting a few different travel agencies in town.
-It’s always cheaper to book in town, but this one also books up fast, so don’t leave it until the very last minute if you’re there during high season.
+It’s always cheaper to book in town, but this one also books up fast, so don’t leave it until the very last minute if you’re there during the high season.

 This full-day boat tour to the glaciers runs around 10-12 hours.
 It includes lunch, visits all the different glaciers, and there’s a guided walk halfway through the tour.